Israel Barrios Stadium

 The venue is currently the home of football club Deportivo Coatepeque, who compete in the Liga Nacional de Fútbol de Guatemala in the Guatemalan football league system.

+History

 During 2011 it has been planned for the stadium to host games of the Guatemala national football team, upon approval of the venue by FIFA.

 Location

 The Israel Barrios is located in Coatepeque, Guatemala in the Rivera de la Vega, Zone 6, near the Campo de la Feria.